 Multiple Invasions by Gog?

 Hence, I do not believe that there will be an invasion led by Gog prior to the start or at the start of the seventieth week of Daniel.
-I currently think that Ezekiel 38 has a lot of details that pertain to an invasion by Gog in the Millennium (some which I did not mention in this article for the sake of keeping this article from being twice as long).
-However, I also think there may be some details in Ezekiel 38 and especially in Ezekiel 39 that pertain to an invasion in the latter stages of the end times.
-Therefore, I currently think it is not unreasonable for Ezekiel 38 and Ezekiel 39 to cover two time periods of fulfillment in the way that chapters like Jeremiah 50 and Jeremiah 51 may cover multiple time periods of fulfillment.
+I believe Ezekiel 38 has a lot of details that pertain to an invasion by Gog in the Millennium (some which I did not mention in this article for the sake of keeping this article from being twice as long).
+However, I also believe there may be some details in Ezekiel 38 and especially in Ezekiel 39 that pertain to an invasion in the latter stages of the end times.
+Therefore, it is not unreasonable for Ezekiel 38 and Ezekiel 39 to cover two periods of fulfillment in the way that chapters like Jeremiah 50 and Jeremiah 51 may cover multiple periods of fulfillment.